 In Texas, it is a misdemeanor traffic violation for a person to operate an open-bed pickup truck or an open flatbed truck with a child under the age of 18 years old riding in the bed of the truck or trailer.
 If prosecuted, you could be facing a fine of between $25 and $200.

-The Dangers of Riding in the Bed of a Pickup Truck for Any Age
+What are the Dangers of Riding in the Bed of a Pickup Truck at Any Age?

 Objects in Motion